honeythecat/word_frequency/README.md

+Word Frequency README by Heather Anderson

-This is a README for a program Word Frequency created in Ruby 2.1.1.
-In theory it should take a phrase and search for the number of times a specified word is in that phrase.
-It's a pretty neat idea.
+This is a simple app called Word Frequency created in Ruby 2.1.1.
+It will take a phrase and search for the number of times a specified word is in that phrase.
+This a very useful app for anyone unaware of how many times they "lol" in a normal sentence.

-In order to run Word Frequency you need to run bundle and make sure that you have the Sinatra server running and open in your browser.

-Known bugs for this program as of 1/9/15: it doesn't actually work, there are dead ends everywhere, and there are many things that don't exist, but hey, I understand the concept of git now, so that's a thing.
+Setup:
+In your terminal inside this project folder:

+	gem install bundle

+	bundle

+	ruby app.rb

+	Go to http://localhost:3000 in your browser

+	And theoretically...you should now be able to use Word Frequency!

+Known bugs for this program as of 2/2/15: No known bugs.

 MIT License.
 Copyright 2015.
 Created by Heather Anderson.
 Email: heather@thisisnotanorg.org

-Note to my future self: You'll laugh about this someday.
+Note to my future self: Told you so!